IbcAlpha/IBC/userguide.md

 computer, perhaps simultaneously.
 Here are some reasons you might want to do
 this:

-- you want to run both your live and paper-trading IB accounts.
-This is especially true if you want to get market data from both accounts, as IB will only allow this if both TWS instances are on the same computer (unless you don't try to run them at the same time)
+- you want to run both your live and paper-trading IBKR accounts.
+This is especially true if you want to get market data from both accounts, as IBKR will only allow this if both TWS instances are on the same computer (unless you don't try to run them at the same time)

-- you have multiple logins for your live IB account, and want to run TWS for both, perhaps at the same time
+- you have multiple logins for your live IBKR account, and want to run TWS for both, perhaps at the same time

 - you trade on behalf of others, perhaps your family, friends or clients,